dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_news_partners/user_stories/configure_new_partner/README.md

 Then I see the following:
   - Page headline in the upper-left corner
   - <b>+Add New Partner</b> button in the upper-right corner of the page
-  - Empty state message that informs about the absence of integrations with partners, with a link for adding the first one
+  - Empty state message that informs about the absence of integrations with partners with a link for adding the first one

 When I click the <b>+Add New Partner</b> button or select the <b>Add New Partner</b> link in the center of the page Then I see a drop-down list with the available partners on the popover